 5.3.5 MBMS Bearer Status Indication Procedure

-The BM-SC may use the MBMS Bearer Status Indication Procedure to notify the GCS AS of conditions affecting the delivery of services that use MBMS Delivery, for instance the termination of an MBMS bearer.
+The BM-SC may use the MBMS Bearer Status Indication Procedure to notify the GCS AS of conditions affecting the delivery of services that use MBMS Delivery, for instance the termination of an MBMS bearer e.g.due to TMGI expiry or MBMS-GW error, MBMS bearer activation failure due to no established MBMS-GW, MBMS-GW transient error or SGmb path failure.

 To apply this procedure, the BM-SC shall send a GCS-Notification-Request (GNR) command including one MBMS-Bearer-Event-Notification AVP for each bearer with an event to be notified.
-Within the MBMS-Bearer-Event-Notification AVP, the BM-SC shall indicate the bearer event using the MBMS-Bearer-Event AVP and shall include and the TMGI AVP and the MBMS-Flow-Identifier AVP to designate the affected bearer.
+Within the MBMS-Bearer-Event-Notification AVP, the BM-SC shall indicate the bearer event using the MBMS-Bearer-Event AVP and shall include and the TMGI AVP and the MBMS-Flow-Identifier AVP to designate the affected bearer, may also include the MBMS-Bearer-Event-Diagnostic-Info AVP to indicate the diagnostics reason of the event.
 If FEC and/or ROHC is applied the MBMS-Bearer-Event-Notification AVP may also include Userplane-Protocol-Result AVP(s) indicating the success or failure of the FEC and/or ROHC execution.

-Upon reception of a GCS-Notification-Request (GNR), the GSC AS shall reply with a GCS-Notification-Answer (GNA) command.
+Upon reception of a GCS-Notification-Request (GNR), the GSC AS shall reply with a GCS-Notification-Answer (GNA) command and may take further actions for the affected bearer based on the notified different event and diagnostic information.

 *** 4th Change ***